Outfled/iTunes-Discord-RPC/README.md

 ## Displaying Album Covers Alongside the RPC Status

-To do this, you will need to create a Discord Developer application.
+To do this, you will need to create a Discord Developer application, or multiple, depending on the amount of albums in your iTunes library.

 The Discord Developer application will hold all the album cover images for the RPC.